-The fight against coronavirus continues, and with lockdown becoming the new normal across the world, the everyday way of life has been totally transformed within the space of a few weeks.
+The fight against Covid-19 continues, and with lockdown becoming the new normal across the world, the everyday way of life has been totally transformed within the space of a few weeks.

 The challenges that are brought about by operating within a lockdown and self isolation are numerous.
 Existing issues such as loneliness, social care and mental health become more pronounced, and small things like getting fresh groceries become more of a challenge.
 It has significantly altered the way communities and consumers behave.
 Those who aren’t key workers concentrate on staying inside, while nurses, doctors, supermarket workers and delivery drivers are working on the front line, keeping things running for the rest of us.